Killcare, New South Wales: Marina development

 In late 2007 a scheme to develop the existing marina was presented to the community by the Marina's CEO, Michael Sparks.
 This $13 million development would see the existing marina as well as the historic Hardys Bay wharf replaced by a much larger structure containing: 100 car parks over the water; an increase in the number of berths from 23 to 100; additional retail, cafe and restaurant space; as well as providing a 7-day a week boat maintenance facility.
 Additionally, any applications for new or upgraded marinas must include the provision of a 24-hour sewerage pump-out facility.

 Sparks also advised that this marina project application would circumvent the local council approval process and utilise what is called the Part 3A method of approval.
 This is a reference to the new provision in the Environmental Planning and Assessment Act which reduces the involvement of the community in the original decision-making process.
 The decision makers for applications made by marinas under this law are the minister for planning and director general, Department of Planning.
-While the developers maintain that there will be little environmental impact, a stand of Grey Mangroves (Avicennia marina) will have to be removed to make way for the structure, and degradation of the beds of sea grasses is also possible.
+While the developers maintain that there will be little environmental impact, a stand of grey mangroves (Avicennia marina) will have to be removed to make way for the structure, and degradation of the beds of sea grasses is also possible.

 Following a presentation to the Hardys Bay Resident Group on 19 February 2008 by Sparks, the group rejected the redevelopment plan.
 In March 2008, the Wagstaffe to Killcare Community Association also announced that they could not support the current proposal.
 In early 2008 the plan was rejected by the Department of Planning after numerous complaints from as far away as Slovenia.

 58-62 Araluen Drive development

-In September 2008 plans were lodged with the former Gosford City Council for a major re-development of the site in Araluen Drive currently occupied by the fish and chip shop, Yum Yum Eatery and an adjoining residential development.
+In September 2008 plans were lodged with the former Gosford City Council for a major re-development of the site in Araluen Drive and an adjoining residential development.
 The proposed development included a large, seven level building covering three blocks of land and requiring the removal of over 100 large trees.
 Four new commercial properties were proposed and nine terraced apartments were to step up the slope behind the retail premises.
 Underground parking for 34 cars was to be provided.
 The initial plans received over 600 objections and was rejected by the former Gosford City Council.
 An amended plan was lodged and received over 700 objections.
 Accordingly, the council rejected the development as being out of character with local planning requirements.
 In late 2009 the developers (Bespoke Properties P/L) subsequently appealed to the Land and Environment Court of New South Wales seeking a review of the council's decision to disallow that development at Hardys Bay.
 Hearings commenced on 2 March, with an onsite visit attended by the court, legal representatives and over 200 local residents.
 The appeal was dismissed by Commissioner Brown on Monday 8 March.
 Reasons cited for disallowing the development included;